 Valentine’s Day — or Hallmark Rip-off Day, as I like to call it — just squats there on our calendars, in the middle of the dreariest month of the year, and taunts us.
 More than any other day, even New Year’s Eve, it serves as a signpost, reminding us where we are, where we’ve been and where we’re going.
 It poses questions that most people have no desire to answer.

 There’s a strange dichotomy in our thoughts about Valentine’s Day.
 On one hand, for people in relationships, particularly males, it’s a weighty millstone, a day wrought with artificial expectations.
-Guys dread the day because they know that their significant others — what a weird term “significant others” is; neither word makes a jot of sense, really — will be anticipating something romantic and touching and special.
+Guys dread the day because they know that their significant others — what a weird term “significant others” is; it doesn’t make a jot of sense, really — will be anticipating something romantic and touching and special.
 Women dread it because they’re smart enough to know they shouldn’t have such high hopes for one silly day and nevertheless can’t help but be disappointed when those hopes inevitably fall short.
 (And they always do.)
 For people in relationships, particularly those in the early stages, Valentine’s Day is a day to be endured, to be survived.
 On the two occasions I actually let myself be bothered, I certainly woke up on February 15 with a sigh of relief.
 She’s still lying next to me; I couldn’t have screwed up too horribly.

 Some time ago, I had been dating a woman for about a month when Valentine’s Day came up.
 This is the absolute worst time for Valentine’s Day to appear; I liked her, and she liked me, but we certainly weren’t in any position to start making googly eyes at each other and pouring our hearts out.
 Plus, you know…